 If you're using the O-ring style seals, getting the pistons back into their bores is easier.
 You can use a blunt flat-blade screwdriver (carefully) or a small plastic flexible card to push in.
 Care must be taken not to score the inside surface of the bore or scratch off any of the pistons anodizing, or tear or puncture the edge of the seal.

-Buy the installation tool and the hardest part of Corvette caliper rebuilding becomes the easiest.
-The pair sells for $15.
+Buy the installation tool and the hardest part of Corvette caliper rebuilding becomes easy.
+The pair sells for about $25.